"Fallout 4": Settlement Guards

-HINT!
-Ghouls make the best guards whether you are playing a No-Mod Game or Modded, Ghouls are immune to Radiation Storms because radiation has no affect on them!
+HINT: Ghouls make the best guards whether you are playing a No-Mod Game or Modded, Ghouls are immune to Radiation Storms because radiation has no effect on them!

 As you begin to build more settlements, you will soon come to learn that you cannot be everywhere all at once.
 Fallout 4 will push your ability to multitask to its very limits.
 Above all else, this is the main reason Guards are so very important.
 Having really strong defenses will help to keep things manageable.